darkreapyre/Sandbox/README.md

 ```

 ### Step 12: Preparing for Provisionning
-After connecting to the `admin` node, chnage to the current working directory for the `ec2-user` and set up the [Sanbox](https://git.com/darkreapyre/Sandbox.git) repository by running the following:
+After connecting to the `edge` node, chnage to the current working directory for the `ec2-user` and set up the [Sanbox](https://git.com/darkreapyre/Sandbox.git) repository by running the following:

 ```
 # Change to working directory of the .pem file